-In 2017, St Ambrose installed a 550 square foot rain garden through the help of a $5,000 grant from American Rivers and matching grant from City of Raleigh.
+In 2017, St Ambrose installed a 550 square foot rain garden through the help of a $5,000 grant from American Rivers and a matching grant from the City of Raleigh.

 View these features from the City of Raleigh about our Rain Garden